 Ponte D. Luis I (D. Luis I Bridge)

-D. Luis I Bridge was inaugurated in 1886 and it is composed of two overlapping iron deck.
-The bridge is 395 meters long and 8 meters wide, and its arch is still considered to be the world’s biggest one in forged iron.
-It was designed by Teófilo Seyrig, a disciple of Eiffel and we can really see the similarity in style with the Eiffel Tower.
+D. Luis I Bridge was inaugurated in 1886, and it is composed of two overlapping iron decks.
+The bridge is 395 meters long and 8 meters wide, and its arch is still considered to be the world’s biggest one in a forged iron.
+It was designed by Teófilo Seyrig, a disciple of Eiffel, and we can really see the similarity in style with the Eiffel Tower.
 From the upper deck of the bridge, we have an amazing view of both cities (Porto and Gaia) and the Douro river!

 Therefore we finish this tour with probably the best lookout in Porto!

 If you have time and energy, you can easily add a few more Porto downtown destinations to this script:

 - Se (Cathedral of Porto) – From D. Luis I Bridge to the Cathedral is just 200 meters, so you can add it easily.
 It is one of the city’s oldest monuments (construction began in 1110) and one of the most important monuments.
 It’s also architecturally heterogeneous, featuring a Baroque porch and a beautiful Romanesque rose window under a crenelated arch, giving the impression of a fortified church.

 - Carmo Church – considered to be one of the most remarkable rococo buildings of Porto and with beautiful tiles (Azulejos) on the lateral;